-I travel with a Target brand watch similar to this one: Elgin Travel Clock.
+On my round-the-world trip, I used a Target watch similar to this one: Elgin Travel Clock.

 If you’re a light sleeper, ear plugs can be your best friend to neutralize the sounds of a nearby boar.
 Use them in hostels, planes, bus rides, etc to drown out the unpleasant sounds of travel.